 For me Claudia’s Chocolate Mousse is the mousse by which all others are judged.
 It is however, not a health food.
-It has replaced cakes as the go-to dessert for special occasions.
-Jan has spent years perfecting the techniques of making this mousse, but it took her years more before she dared to tinker with mom’s recipe.
-This Easter, Jan made chocolate mousse with Drambuie.
+Jan has started to make it on anyone’s birthday.
+Jan spent years perfecting the techniques of making the mousse, but she got bored with making just “chocolate” mousse.
+She now make a different variation every time she make it.

 Tag Archives: Claudia Lueck

 I had been planning to make cheese fondue for a Sunday dinner when Daughter Miriam begged off at the last minute.
 While I had not yet grated the cheese, I was left with a whole loaf of French bread cut into little cubes.
 I needed to think of something to do with these, if I was not going to dip them into melted cheese sauce.
 I could make salad croutons, a cheese strada, or bread pudding.
 Wife Jan is very fond of bread pudding.